ddella/Debian11-K8s/Jenkins/Readme.md

 ```

 ## Rollout
-Incase it doesn't work, you can rollout.
+In case it doesn't work, you can go back to the old image.
 Check the history and rollout to the version before the last:
 ```sh
 kubectl rollout history deployment/jenkins  -n jenkins-ns
 ```